KeppySoftware/KMC/README.md

 What you can do:
 - Take parts of the code, and use it on your apps.
 (As long as you credit me, BASS.NET and Un4seen.)
 - Share the code on websites outside of the GitHub world.
 (Again, same as before.)
 - Create ports of the converter for other operating systems, such as Linux, Mac OS X, Amiga etc...
 Any other O.S. other than Windows.
+Mobile ports are allowed too.
 (See down below for further explanations.)

 What you can't do:
 - Clone the source code of the converter, and change its name to "(Your name)'s MIDI Converter".
 I mean, why would you do that?
 - Create ports of the converter in different programming languages, but with Windows support.
 There's already a Windows version, which is this one.
-- Create phone ports of the converter.
-It is a PC-exclusive application.

 If you break one of these rules...
 Well, "rip you".